 This is the start of the optional deviation, turn right into Field Baulk footpath and walk to Carmargue Drive.
-Cross Carmargue Drive into a footpath with cycle barriers and follow it for 200 yards until you reach Cavalry Drive entrance to Neale-Wade Community College to the right.
+Cross Carmargue Drive into a footpath with cycle barriers and follow it for 200 yards until you reach Cavalry Drive entrance to Neale-Wade Academy to the right.
 Turn to the left and cross Cavalry Drive on a raised brick hump, beware of traffic but it has to slow down for the hump.
 Walk along a wide footpath/cycle path between high fences after about 100 yards and an open grassy area with earthworks will be on your right.
 This is called The Sconce and it was a fort used by Oliver Cromwell's troops during the Civil War.
 It is a roughly rectangular raised area with a ditch on the outside and projecting pointed bastions on three corners.
 There would probably have been wooden pallisades around the area when it was in use.
 Many of the roads in the Cavalry estate are named after Cromwell's generals and comrades in arms.

 At the end of the tarmac path go through the chicane on the path indicating the walking and cycle path to the Station.
 Walk between bungalows then turn left into Eastwood Avenue making sure to look right to see the Stone Cross emblem on the former local authority houses.

 Keep left at the next junction in Eastwood Avenue and go to St Peter's Road.

 To visit Eastwood Cemetery and the grave of Ben Gimbert GC turn right into Upwell Road until you reach the imposing cemetery gates Walk about 200 yards straight on passing two paths to the right.
 The grave of Ben Gimbert GC is the 8th on the right.
 Notice the George Cross carved into the headstone even though lichen is beginning to obscure it.
 Return to Eastwood Avenue junction.